-CITY agrees to augment up to an additional \$ \(\frac{70,143.24}{2019} \) to the Countywide HHW Program during Fiscal Year 2019 for the purpose of attaining or increasing resident participation above the 4% service level at the scheduled collection dates listed in Attachment C, attached hereto and incorporated herein.
-Augmentation will be calculated at the Variable Cost Per Car rate.
+CITY agrees to augment up to an additional \$90,803\ to the Countywide HHW Program during Fiscal Year 2022 for the purpose of attaining or increasing CITY household participation above the 4% minimum participation level at the scheduled collection dates listed in Attachment C, attached hereto and incorporated herein.
+Augmentation will be calculated, where applicable, at the Variable Cost Per Car rate.
 Other services will be charged based on a cost recovery basis.
-CITY authorizes the COUNTY to use CITY'S Available Discretionary Funding portion of the AB939 HHW Fee, if available, to pay for the above agreed additional augmentation amount.
+CITY authorizes the COUNTY to use CITY'S Available Discretionary Funding portion of the AB939 HHW Fee, if available, to offset the above agreed additional augmentation amount.